Overview

 Day 44 – Maun to Divundu

-Day 45 – Divundu to Etosha
+Day 45 – Divundu

-Day 46 – Etosha National Park
+Day 46 – Divundu to Etosha National Park Area

 Day 47 – Etosha National Park

-Our third day in Etosha allows for a full day of exploration of the park.
+Today we have a full day of exploration of the park.
 No day on safari is ever the same and the suspense before that special sighting is the motivation that keeps our eyes wide open.
 We explore the edges of the Etosha Pan in search of the abundant wildlife that occur in the park.

-Day 48 – Etosha to Khorixas
+Day 49 – Etosha National Park Area to Brandberg

-Day 49 – Khorixas to Swakopmund
+Day 50 – Brandberg to Swakopmund

-Day 50 –Swakopmund
+Day 51 –Swakopmund

 While for many it is the adrenaline fuelled adventures that will grab their attention, Swakopmund offers all that and more.
 Take the opportunity today to explore the town at your leisure, as there are a number of attractions for every taste.
 Not to be missed is the selection of famed coffee shops and bakeries that offer a delightful range of German inspired treats.
 Swakopmund offers all the conveniences of a small city and is the perfect launching pad for the journey through the northern reaches of the land.

-Day 51 – Swakopmund to Sesriem
+Day 52 – Swakopmund to Sesriem

-desert.
+Leaving behind the charms of Swakopmund we continue our journey to Southern Namibia and the Namib Desert.
+While bidding a reluctant farewell to the ocean, we make a stop to commemorate our crossing of the Tropic of Capricorn this morning before turning east towards the heart of the desert.
 This afternoon, we have the privilege of joining a local expert for an enlightening desert excursion.
 Our local guide will introduce us to the wonders of the desert environment – an amazing introduction to the Namib that is sure to get all your senses ready for the next few days.
 An early night is advisable as tomorrow will see us up as the dawn breaks, but tonight we spend the night under the magnificent desert stars, knowing that the next day holds more adventures among the red sand dunes.

-Day 52 – Sossusvlei Dunes – Namib-Naukluft National Park
+Day 53 – Sossusvlei Dunes – Namib-Naukluft National Park

 Today we will rise early for our drive to the Namib-Naukluft National Park.
 We will enter the park just after sunrise and travel through to the famous Dune 45.
 A brisk climb up Dune 45 offers us the perfect vantage point to marvel at the changing colours of the desert.
 Once satisfied we descend this famous dune and enjoy a hearty breakfast before catching a 4×4 transfer into Sossusvlei, here we will spend time on foot visiting the pans at Sossusvlei and Deadvlei.
-Tonight we camp on the doorstep of the dune fields, we’ll empty the red sand from our shoes and fall asleep to the unique calls of the elusive Barking Gecko.
+Tonight, we camp on the doorstep of the dune fields, we’ll empty the red sand from our shoes and fall asleep to the unique calls of the elusive Barking Gecko.

-Day 53 – Keetmanshoop
+Day 54 – Keetmanshoop

-Day 55 – Orange River
+Day 55 – Fish River Canyon – Orange River

-As dawn breaks we head out making our way to the Orange River and our final stop in Namibia.
+The Fish River Canyon is the longest river in Namibia and the largest Canyon in Africa.
+We will drive to the rim of the Fish River Canyon and have an opportunity to stretch our legs with a gentle walk along the rim of the canyon, before we head further south and make our way to the Orange River, our final stop in Namibia.
 Our last night in Namibia is spent on the banks of the Orange River and the best way to experience the Orange River is by canoe.
 This afternoon you will have the opportunity to partake in an optional canoe trip on the river.

 Day 56 – Orange River – Cederberg